 Apart from the above-mentioned Black Forest attractions, the vacationers can also explore Freiburg, Pforzheim, and Triberg.
 The beautiful city of Freiburg, though famous for Black Forest cake and cuckoo clocks, has far more to offer.
 Built by the Romans as a mercantile hub on the northern fringe of the Black Forest, the fascinating town of Pforzheim at the confluence of the Wurm, Enz and Nagold Rivers, is today the center for traditional jewelry and clock-making.
 The Schwarzwald-Museum of Triberg, with a treasured collection of costumes, handicrafts, and furnishings, represents the true spirit of the Black Forest.

 The festival of Fastnacht or Fasnet, as it is known in the Black Forest region, takes place in the time leading up to Lent.
 Throngs of people, wearing masks, line the streets on Rosenmontag or the Monday before Ash Wednesday.

 Where to stay

-The hotels in Black Forest offer comfortable guestrooms along with complete range of dining and other facilities to meet the needs of leisure as well as business travelers.
+The hotels in the Black Forest offer comfortable guestrooms along with a complete range of dining and other facilities to meet the needs of leisure as well as business travelers.
 Most of them provide you various opportunities for health and recreation as well.
-Some of the popular places to reside at Black Forest region are Alemannenhof Hotel Hinterzarten, Best Western Hotel Hofgut Sternen Titisee, Carlton Hotel Donaueschingen, TOP CountryLine Hotel Ritter Badenweiler, Zum Hirsch Hotel Pfalzgrafenweiler Herzogsweiler.
+Some of the popular places to reside in the Black Forest region are Alemannenhof Hotel Hinterzarten, Best Western Hotel Hofgut Sternen Titisee, Carlton Hotel Donaueschingen, TOP CountryLine Hotel Ritter Badenweiler, Zum Hirsch Hotel Pfalzgrafenweiler Herzogsweiler.